Lighthouse Friends Home Page

 Photograph courtesy U.S. Coast Guard

-The heat stress from the fire and subsequent corrosion has caused widespread cracking of the plates.
+The heat stress from the fire and subsequent corrosion has caused widespread cracking of the tower’s plates.
 In addition, water has seeped between the steel cylinder and its concrete filling.
 Freezing of this seepage during the winter has caused some damage to the caisson.
 Only the cantilevered lantern deck, composed of cast iron triangle plates, remains in relatively good condition.
 Solar panels power the modern lens, which is still an active aid to navigation.

 Fortunately, Mr. Gabriel is committed to restoring the light, and he initially plans to add a dock.
 Later, he would like to contract out the work of restoring the kitchen and living areas.
 He sees the dilapidated condition of the lighthouse as a positive factor in its eventual restoration: “This way,” he said, “it’s all ready to go.”
 He admitted that he may “have a bit of an eccentric bent,” but he is quite serious about spending upwards of $200,000 on restoration.
 He is considering donating the structure to a non-profit following his work; a nearby Baptist church has already expressed interest in maintaining it.

-In August of 2009, Gabriel announced that he would be dedicating a room in each of his five offshore lighthouses to a brewery.
+In August 2009, Gabriel announced that he would be dedicating a room in each of his offshore lighthouses to a brewery.
 “I’m starting this process with Bloody Point and Fourteen Foot before moving on to Borden Flats,” Gabriel explained.
 “We’re not talking about a huge amount of beer here, something like 20 to 40 barrels a week that we will look to sell to local restaurants and breweries.
 My hope is to have the breweries pay for the lighthouse’s ongoing maintenance.
 We will already be using the desalination process in here to create water, but the device I am purchasing creates so much more water than we will need, and this seemed like a great use for it.
 We want to create a unique beer here, and it will be unique — the only one made from seawater.”

 As the desalination systems costs around $100,000 and renovating the lighthouse will be more than that, having a money generating operation isn't a bad idea.
 Though an official name hasn't been selected for the beer, Sea Ale and Lighthouse Brew have been considered.